srobo/team-emails/SR2025/2024-09-11-confirm-places.md

 Within Discord there are a number of shared channels, which everyone has access to.
 Additionally there is a channel which is just for your team, which can only be accessed by yourself, your team members and our Blueshirt volunteers.
-Your team's channel is called `team-TODO_REPLACE_TLA_BEFORE_SENDING`.
+Your team's channel is called `#team-TODO_REPLACE_TLA_BEFORE_SENDING`.

 Upon joining the server users will need to provide a password to gain the correct permissions.
 The password is used to identify which team a user is from, so do not share to those outside your team.
-For your team, the password is:
-`TODO_REPLACE_PASSWORD_BEFORE_SENDING`.
 Please share both the invite link and the relevant password with your competitors.

+For your team, the password is: TODO_REPLACE_PASSWORD_BEFORE_SENDING

 More information on this can be found in [the docs][discord].